dwtechnologies/concierge/README.md

 Doorman (POC)
 -------
-Deeplens application to notify when a user enters a room.

-Hardware
+Deeplens application that will identify a person with in its range, when it finds it will send it to a S3 bucket to be analyzed by the aws recognition service, if it is a known person it will put a open command to a mqtt topic that will be consumed by the same deeplens again that will trigger a USB relay.
+The USB relay should be connected to a "open door button" so the person can open the door without a access tag

+Pre-requierment
 -------
+- Docker on the machine you will deploy from
+- Deeplens
-The usb relay supported is the following,  https://www.amazon.co.uk/HALJIA-Module-Control-Intelligent-control/dp/B075F6J6WL/ref=sr_1_21?ie=UTF8&qid=1542143943&sr=8-21&keywords=usb+relay+5v
+- The usb relay supported is the following,  https://www.amazon.co.uk/HALJIA-Module-Control-Intelligent-control/dp/B075F6J6WL/ref=sr_1_21?ie=UTF8&qid=1542143943&sr=8-21&keywords=usb+relay+5v
 Make sure to check dmesg when you plugin the device, if it does not register as /dev/ttyUSB0 you need to update the variable DeepLensDeviceReadAndWrite with the right one

 Setup